Jeb4dev/keyboard-race/readme.md

 # Keyboard race

+## Purpose
-This was made as part of the weekly programming challenge hosted by [DevJam].
+This project was made as part of the weekly programming challenge hosted by [DevJam].
 The project was made for learning purposes.

 ## About the project